 University: University of Bristol

-Issues such as climate change and the need for alternative energy sources make environmental laws more important than ever.
-Environmental regulations seek to limit pollution and to minimise the impact of human activity on the natural world.
-This sweeping objective means that environmental lawyers are involved in a wide range of matters, from health and safety, risk management, contaminated land, waste, renewable energy and environmental finance; to commercial and property transactions, nuclear law and litigation.
+Issues such as biodiversity loss, climate change, the demand for global sustainability and the need for alternative energy sources make environmental laws more important than ever.
+Environmental regulations seek to limit pollution and to minimise the negative impact of human activity on the natural world.
+This sweeping objective means that environmental lawyers are involved in a wide range of matters, from health and safety, risk management, contaminated land, waste, renewable energy and environmental finance/reporting, to commercial and property transactions, supply chain/ESG advice and litigation.
 Clients can include individuals, community groups, companies of all sizes, local authorities and governments.

 Common answers to the age-old question “What do you want to be when you grow up?” typically include references to being a superhero or owning a sweetshop, but not for environmental associate Arthur Hopkinson, he always knew he wanted to be an environmental lawyer.
 Arthur’s unshakeable love for his practice area is perhaps why he can’t whittle down the highlight of his training contract at Osborne Clarke LLP to a singular event.
 “As opposed to a moment, it was having that goal reinforced through the process of working within the practice area,” he tells us.
 “It [his training contract] made me realise that it was a career that I could see myself working in long term and that was the most satisfying part of it.”